-The standard developed to allow modern SSDs to operate at speeds flash memory is capable of, a sharp advantage with faster read-write.
-The NVMe SSD enables the flash memory to run directly through the PCI Express (PCIe) serial bus interface as it offers high bandwidth due to being directly attached to the CPU rather than function through the limiting SATA speeds.
+The standard was developed to allow modern SSDs to operate at speeds flash memory is capable of, a sharp advantage with faster read-write.
+The NVMe SSD enables the flash memory to run directly through the PCI Express (PCIe) serial bus interface as it offers high bandwidth due to being directly attached to the CPU rather than functioning through the limiting SATA speeds.
 As SSDs superseded the slower HHDs as primary storage, a fast interface was required to achieve optimal use of the quicker speed capabilities.

 In other words, it’s a technological depiction of the bus, the memory component (SSD) uses to communicate with the computer, and not exactly a new type of memory.
 A communications interface and driver that outlines a command set and feature set of PCIe-based SSD.
-It comes in two form factors, M.2 or PCIe expansion card, a 2.5-inch U.2 connector, but with both form factors, it directly connects electrically to the motherboard via the PCIe rather than SATA connection.
+It comes in two form factors, M.2 or PCIe expansion card, and a 2.5-inch U.2 connector, but with both form factors, it directly connects electrically to the motherboard via the PCIe rather than SATA connection.

-NVMe is an improvement over the last interfaces like Serial ATA (SATA), and Serial Attached SCSI (SAS), which were developed for the shabby Hard Disk Drives (HDDs) and were being used till now even when replaced with SSDs because the memory technology was rapidly evolving.
+NVMe is an improvement over the last interfaces like Serial ATA (SATA) and Serial Attached SCSI (SAS), which were developed for the shabby Hard Disk Drives (HDDs) and were being used till now even when replaced with SSDs because the memory technology was rapidly evolving.
 Still, the communication interface was not given proper attention.
-HDDs are still used as they provide large capacity and cheap storage, while the flash memory has previously been only employed in mobile devices like tablets, smartphones, but now are more quickly coming to the primary computer market because of blazing-fast speeds and comparatively cheaper than before.
+HDDs are still used as they provide large capacity and cheap storage, while flash memory has previously been only employed in mobile devices like tablets and smartphones, but now are more quickly coming to the primary computer market because of blazing-fast speeds and comparatively cheaper than before.

-Though disk benchmarks are not indeed an accurate indicator of memory performance, they offer a baseline of what’s probable with a particular drive and system.
+Though disk benchmarks are not an accurate indicator of memory performance, they offer a baseline for what’s probable with a particular drive and system.
 You can see a clear difference in performance when you use NVMe, with a read/write throughput far higher than the hard drives and slower SATA SSDs also lagging somewhat behind.
 As prices continue to drop for the latest NVMe SSDs, they are becoming commonplace for normal personal computer users.

 Recent Updates of NVMe

 The library of specifications of NVMe 2.0 consists of multiple documents, including the NVMe Base specification, Command Set specifications, Transport specifications, and the NVMe Management Interface specification.
-These new changes facilitate the emerging NVMe ecosystem, including enterprise and client SSDs, removable cards, and computer accelerators.
+These changes facilitate the emerging NVMe ecosystem, including enterprise and client SSDs, removable cards, and computer accelerators.

 Let’s dig deeper into the key features of NVMe 2.0 under Command Set Specifications:

 - ZNS Specification - provides a zone storage devise interface that allows the SSD and host to collaborate on data placement.
-ZNS permits data to align to the physical media of the SSD, improving overall devise performance and cost while increasing media capacity that can be made available to the host.
+ZNS permits data to align to the physical media of the SSD, improving overall device performance and cost while increasing media capacity that can be made available to the host.

 - KV Command Set - provides data access to the NVMe SSD controller using a key rather than a block address.
-KV allows applications to directly communicate with the drive using Key Value pairs, avoiding the overhead of translation tables between keys and logical blocks.
+KV allows applications to directly communicate with the drive using Key-Value pairs, avoiding the overhead of translation tables between keys and logical blocks.

 - NVMe Endurance Group Management - enables media to be configured in endurance groups, exposing granularity of access to SSDs and improving control.

 The new NVMe 2.0 specification maintains backward compatibility from the previous NVMe generation.
-Regardless of form factor, NVMe directly communicates with the system CPU and works with all major operating systems.
+Regardless of the form factor, NVMe directly communicates with the system CPU and works with all major operating systems.

-NVMe SSDs reinforce the industry-standard security solutions such as the Opal SSC and Enterprise SSC by the Trusted Computing Group, by supporting the security container commands akin to the security container commands found in the SCSI.
+NVMe SSDs reinforce the industry-standard security solutions, such as the Opal SSC and Enterprise SSC by the Trusted Computing Group, by supporting the security container commands akin to the security container commands found in the SCSI.

-Another security feature command group control prevents unintended changes after the system is provisioned and protects the system from unintentional or malicious changes.
-This security feature uses a new lockdown command that puts a drive in a state where reads and writes are allowed but various admin commands are locked out to avoid re-configuration of the other features.
+Another security feature, command group control, prevents unintended changes after the system is provisioned and protects the system from unintentional or malicious changes.
+This security feature uses a new lockdown command that puts a drive in a state where reads and writes are allowed, but various admin commands are locked out to avoid re-configuration of the other features.

 Mistakes to avoid